 If you are using the geo-replication feature to replicate your database to another region you will need to create the same use on your secondary server(s) with the same SID using the following steps.

-Get the SID of the user from your primary server
+Getting the SID of the user from your primary server

-use master select sid from sys.sql_logins where name = 'myNewUser'
+select sid from sys.sql_logins where name = 'myNewUser'

 Creating the user on your secondary server(s)

-use master create login [myNewUser] with password = 'TheUsersPassword', sid=0x010600000000006400000000000000001C98F52B95D9C84BBBA8578FACE37C3E
+create login [myNewUser] with password = 'TheUsersPassword', sid=0x010600000000006400000000000000001C98F52B95D9C84BBBA8578FACE37C3E

-On the secondary server(s) we don’t need to add the user to the database or give it permission, that will all come over as part of the replication.
+On the secondary server(s) we don’t need to add the user to the database or give it permission, which will all come over as part of the replication.
 We just need to create the user at the server level using the above.